 I still attended PIPELINE Conference.
 It was a blast.
 I was blown away by the quality and the high standard of the topics.
 From then on I attended every edition of PIPELINE Conference till it ended after the 2018 edition.
 That made me very sad.
 PIPELINE Conference was my little nugget.
 I was the only Belgian attending.
-It was the one conference that stood out.
-This was where I got my knowledge.
+It was the one conference that stood out and where I got my knowledge.
 Luckily, in the meantime, I discovered Lean Agile Scotland.
 They apply similar high standards to the content.

 PIPELINE Conference is the best thing that happened to me.
 I got enrolled in this remarkable Continuous Delivery community.
 I have met lovely, wonderful and knowledgeable people.

 Continuous Lifecycle London 2016: Continuous Delivery is more than just Tooling, It’s a Mindset